 - Double Up Food Bucks are limited and available on a first-come, first-serve basis only.

 - Only available to new CSA members (you, and anyone in your household, must not have previously been a member of any CSA).

 - Only available to CSA members who pay with SNAP (formerly known as food stamps).

 How to use Double Up Food Bucks for the Adelante Mujeres CSA:

-- Sign-up for our CSA using the form above, and make an initial payment of $50.
+- Sign-up for our CSA using the form above.

 - Adelante Mujeres will send you paperwork to complete and return.
 Please mail this paperwork back to the Portland Area CSA Coalition within 2 weeks of signing up.

 - That’s it!
-Once the season begins, the Portland Area CSA Coalition will process your SNAP payments and provide the Double Up Food Bucks directly to the Adelante Mujeres CSA.
+Once the season begins, the Portland Area CSA Coalition will process your SNAP payments monthly and provide the Double Up Food Bucks directly to the Adelante Mujeres CSA.